 Maxwell Street Polish

 The Maxwell Street Polish is a beef and pork Polish sausage topped with grilled onions and yellow mustard.
 This bit of famous Chicago food history is grilled or fried, setting it apart from the traditional Chicago Hot Dog.
 It originated at Jim’s Original, a food stand located at Halsted and Maxwell (duh), in the heart of the old Maxwell Street Market.
-We cruise through there on our Jazz, Blues, and Beyond Tour.
+We often cruise through there on our custom neighborhood tours.

 Chicago Deep-Dish Pizza